-Hollis Taggart Galleries is sponsoring three catalogues raisonnés.
-Recently completed, the two-volume catalogue raisonné of Pennsylvania Impressionist Daniel Garber includes over 1,500 entries.
-In the year 2000, the gallery launched the Frederick Carl Frieseke catalogue, which is currently being compiled by the artist’s grandson.
-The newest addition to our sponsorship is the catalogue raisonné of Surrealist Kay Sage.
+Hollis Taggart Galleries has sponsored three catalogue raisonné projects.
+The first was the two-volume catalogue raisonné of Pennsylvania Impressionist Daniel Garber, which was published in 2006 and includes over 1,500 entries.
+In 2000 the gallery launched the Frederick Carl Frieseke catalogue raisonné that is currently being compiled by the artist’s grandson.
+Most recently, we have undertaken the compilation of the catalogue raisonné of Surrealist artist Kay Sage, in partnership with Mark Kelman and Sage scholar Stephen Robeson Miller.

 In addition to providing the public with informative exhibitions, the gallery advises private collectors, corporations, and museums on acquisitions.
 The gallery also consults with clients to assist them in the development of their personal collections.